tcakmak0/yara-scan-api/README.md

    cd yara-scan-api
 ```

-2. Specify the directory of YARA-Rules for bind mount.
-Go to 'docker-compose.yml' and change volume part of every instance of the scanner service accordingly
+2. To configure the directory for YARA rules, modify the bind mount settings in the 'docker-compose.yml' file for each instance of the scanner service.

 ```docker-compose
     scanner_3: